emberjs/ember-rails/README.md

 The gem will also pre-compile your handlebars templates when building your asset pipeline.
 It includes development and production copies of Ember.

+You can see an example of how to use the gem [here](https://github.com/keithpitt/ember-rails-example)

 ### Getting started

 Add the gem to your application Gemfile: